 The Graduate Program offers graduate courses on the Loras campus in the evening and during the summer, as well as hybrid programs throughout the year.
-In addition to students enrolled in degree programs, the Graduate Program offers continuing education for students who do not propose to obtain a degree, but who wish graduate study for personal and professional development.
+In addition to students enrolled in degree programs, the Graduate Program offers non-degree and licensure coursework for students who do not intend to obtain a degree, but who wish graduate study for personal and professional development.